Zillowe/GCT/docs/index.md

 - Conversational AI Commits: Generate a commit message and then "chat" with the AI to refine it until it's perfect.
 - Multi-Provider Support: Works with over 10 AI providers, including OpenAI, Anthropic, Google (AI Studio & Vertex AI), Mistral, Amazon Bedrock, and any OpenAI-compatible endpoint.
+- Git Hosting Integration: Explains pull/merge requests and proposes solutions for issues from GitHub, GitLab, and Forgejo.
 - AI-Generated Changelogs: Automatically create user-facing changelogs from any set of git changes (gct ai log).
 - AI-Powered Diff Analysis: Get a high-level explanation of any commit, branch, or staged changes (gct ai diff).
 - Guided Setup: An interactive wizard (gct init) makes setup for any provider simple and fast.